davebleigh/GettingAndCleaningData/codebook.md

 cmbData <- cbind ( cmbSubject, cmbActivity, cmbFeatures )
 ```
 # Step 2
-Now we can perform Step 2 of the course instructions, trimming the data set down to just the Mean and Std Deviation columns (plus the activity and subject)
+Now we can perform Step 2 of the course instructions, trimming the data set down to just the Mean and Std Deviation columns (plus the activity and subject which are columns 1 and 2)
 ```
 allColnames <- names ( cmbData )
 colnamesToKeep <- grep ( ".*mean.*|.*std.*", allColnames, ignore.case = TRUE )